If you would like to know what was trending in 2018, keep reading!

-Considering how many companies have added live streaming and video features to their platforms in recent times, and how people seems crazy about these features, this is a trend that is definitely worth exploring.back to menu ↑
+Considering how many companies have added live streaming and video features to their platforms in recent times, and how people seem crazy about these features, this is a trend that is definitely worth exploring.back to menu ↑

 Photocase – It's All About Lifestyle

-The Berlin-specialised, premium agency Photocase has collected some very interesting trends this year, always focusing in people but this time going the extra mile with some graphic styles.
+The Berlin-specialised, premium agency Photocase has collected some very interesting trends this year, always focusing on people but this time going the extra mile with some graphic styles.
 See more info on the agency on our Photocase review.
 Find their current trends in photography industry below:back to menu ↑

 Don't take yourself too seriously!